 Undergraduate Programs.
-Requirements for all degree programs and options are detailed in Undergraduate Programs and Requirements publication available online at http://registrar.okstate.edu.
+Requirements for all degree programs and options are detailed in Undergraduate Programs and Requirements publication available online at registrar.okstate.edu.
 Separate sheets, stating the requirements for any particular degree, may be obtained on request from the department or college in which the degree is offered.

-BACHELOR OF ARTS (BA):

-American studies

-economics

-English

-geography

-German

-history

-liberal studies

-mathematics

-multimedia journalism

-philosophy

-political science

-psychology

-Russian language and literature

-sociology Spanish

-sports media

-'''

-strategic communication

-BACHELOR OF SCIENCE (BS):

-biochemistry

-biological sciences

-botany

-chemistry

-communication sciences and disorders

-computer science

-economics

-geography

-geology

-liberal studies

-mathematics

-microbiology/cell and molecular biology

-multimedia journalism

-physics

-physiology

-political science

-psychology

-sociology

-sports media

-statistics

-strategic communication

-zoology

-BACHELOR OF FINE ARTS (BFA):
+Bachelor of Arts (BA): American studies art economics English French geography German history liberal studies mathematics multimedia journalism music philosophy political science psychology Russian language and literature sociology Spanish sports media strategic communication theatre Bachelor of Science (BS): biochemistry biological sciences botany chemistry communication sciences and disorders computer science economics geography geology liberal studies mathematics microbiology/cell and molecular biology multimedia journalism physics physiology political science psychology sociology sociology sports media statistics strategic communication zoology Bachelor of Fine Arts (BFA):

 art (graphic design and studio)

-BACHELOR OF MUSIC (BM):

-elective studies in business
+Bachelor of Music (BM): elective studies in business music education (instrumental/vocal certification) performance

-'''

 Second Bachelor's Degree.
 To secure a second bachelor's degree, a student must complete a minimum of 30 semester credit hours in addition to those required for the first degree.
-The number actually needed depends on what a student must do to satisfy all the requirements for the second degree.
+The number could be higher depending on what a student must do to satisfy all the requirements for the second degree.